nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-### 3.7.5.
-Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------

 # 4. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PCs home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data in your previous PC's home folder.

 **Q**: Will my data be automatically saved?<br>
 **A**: **Yes**, PowerCards automatically saves your data after every command entered.